tddstuke/Challenge-01/README.md

 I provided `alt` descriptions for all relative images for screen readers

-I made sure all `h` elements fall into sequential order.git
+I made sure all `h` elements fall into sequential order

+You can access the working page [here](https://tddstuke.github.io/Horiseon-Accessiblity-Challenge/)